connexcs/docs/ratecard-new.md

 6. Click Advanced
-7. Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the provider card you can do so from the Dialling option
+7. Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the customer card you can do so from the Dialling option
 8. Click Save

   ![alt text][customer-card-2]